 3. ‘Lamplighter’ by Craig & Rose.
 A bright, sunny yellow mustard. £32.98 for 2.5 litres flat emulsion.

-Three things to add an instant pop of oh-so-on-trend-it-hurts, off-beat sunshine…
+Four more things (don’t forget the lamp and cushions above!) to add an instant pop of this oh-so-on-trend-it-hurts, off-beat sunshine…

 - The ‘Sabrina’ Indoor/Outdoor rug rather artfully shows the difference between yellow (on the right) and mustard (on the left).
-Anthropologie, £598.
+Anthropologie, available in three different sizes starting at (2ft x 3ft) for £98.

 2. ‘Yellow vase’ print by Lucie Sheridan.
 No better way to add colour than with art.
 Unlimited £65